 That doesn’t mean simply telling them ahead of time is enough, though.
 You have to tell them in the right way.

-Make sure you’re all together as a family when you break the news and tell your kids before you tell other grownups who might spill the news to them.
-Naturally you will have adult confidantes who likely know about the move before your children, but you’ll want to hold off on telling teachers, parents of friends, etc., until your kids themselves know.
+Make sure you’re all together as a family when you break the news.
+Tell your kids before you tell other grownups who might spill the news to them.
+Naturally, you will have adult confidantes who likely know about the move before your children, but you’ll want to hold off on telling teachers, parents of friends, etc., until your kids themselves know.